about me.

 That’s when I discovered BADT (Birthing Advocacy Doula Trainings).
 I enrolled and started the courses while I was still teaching.
 In December of 2021, shortly after a coworker asked me to be her doula, I decided to transition from the classroom.
 I decided to focus all of my energy on my coursework and first client.

 By March 2021 I had obtained a second client and assisted my first birth on Earth Day in a birth center.
 My first client gave birth in July 2022 at a hospital and I was there every step of the way.
-I recently completed both my doula and childbirth educator certification trainings.
+I have since completed both my doula and childbirth educator certification trainings.
 I have now supported many families postpartum as well as during labor.
 Although I am still not a mother yet, I find peace in knowing that when my time comes, I’ll have plenty of education and experience to help me feel empowered and better prepared.
 That is how I want every parent and family that I serve to feel.